geoffreylitt/convivial-paper/all.md

 	* how much do adapters generalize to many sites?
 We've built X adapters but need to make more
 	* page boundaries, eg scraping multi page results
 	* how do people save scripts and share them with each other?
 TBD
-	* nested data? lean on SIEUFERD?
+	* nested data?
+Joins? lean on SIEUFERD?
 	* reduce the number of primitives?
 * still in early development; note the beta release plan (tentative: target public beta availability at the workshop in March?)
 * Could explore automated wrapper induction, building on prior work